ykafia/SoftTouch3D/sources/SoftTouch.Assets/ReadMe.md

 The asset system works offline, during game compilation.
 The idea is to read all yaml files describing the assets and offer a way to import them.

-Then the asset compiler will serialize them using MessagePack and put them into a zip file.
+Then the asset compiler will serialize them using MemoryPack and put them into a zip file.

 During runtime, the ContentManager will load elements based on the data serialized.
 Meaning that a texture will get serialized into bytes during compilation, read as a Texture object with its description and a Handle to the GPU asset.